-Local and national payroll companies have one thing in common with your small business – they both can and want to service your needs.
+Local and national payroll companies have one thing in common with small business – they both can and want to service their needs.
 It’s a win-win, right?
 Not necessarily.

-As a small business, there are considerations you must take in to account as you begin, scale, and accelerate your business.
-This requires great flexibility from your payroll service provider, and dedication to ensure you are implementing and executing best business practices.
+With small business, there are considerations that should be taken into account as they commence, scale, and accelerate their growth.
+This requires great flexibility from a payroll service provider, and dedication to ensure business owners are implementing and executing best business practices.

-Over the past few years, we’ve listened to small business owners that have transitioned from a large national payroll service provider to local provider, and here are the top three reasons why they took the leap to local.
+Over the past few years, we’ve discerned why small business owners have transitioned from a national payroll service provider to their local provider, and identified the top three reasons why they took the leap to go local.

+Customer Service was first and foremost on everyone’s list.
 The most common feedback received is that the national provider is unable, or unwilling, to provide personalized service with a dedicated professional.
-Oftentimes, this translates into poor customer service.
-The matter of customer service’s adequacy is subjective, so it’s very important for a small business to evaluate the type of customer service they require.